Search

 Many people with Trichotillomania are obsessed with feeling or biting the root of the hair.

-You might need to accept that you can’t change your child’s behaviour.
+You might need to accept that you can’t change your child or friend’s behaviour.
 How will you feel if they continue to pull forever?
-You might feel as though you can’t cope with that situation, but you would be able to cope.
+You might feel as though you can’t cope with that situation, but you would learn to handle it kindly.

 It’s almost impossible for anyone to understand unless they’ve lived and breathed it, but do try to be supportive.
 You’re doing great, just by reading about it.